Skip to main content

 D. Significant Public Benefit

-• Letters from relevant government agencies, qualified investors, or established business associations with knowledge of the entity’s research, products or services.
-Letters from the same organizations or individuals confirming that the applicant’s knowledge, skills, or experience would advance the entity’s business;
+• Letters from relevant government agencies, qualified investors, or established business associations with knowledge of the start-up entity’s research, products or services.
+Letters from the same organizations or individuals confirming that the applicant’s knowledge, skills, or experience would advance the start-up entity’s business;

-• Newspaper articles or other similar evidence that the applicant or their entity have received significant attention or recognition;
+• Newspaper articles or other similar evidence that the applicant or their start-up entity have received significant attention or recognition;

-• Evidence that the applicant or their entity have been recently invited to participate in, are currently participating in, or have graduated from one or more established and reputable start-up accelerators;
+• Evidence that the applicant or their start-up entity have been recently invited to participate in, are currently participating in, or have graduated from one or more established and reputable start-up accelerators;

-• Patent awards or other documents indicating that the applicant or their entity are focused on developing new technologies or cutting-edge research;
+• Patent awards or other documents indicating that the applicant or their start-up entity are focused on developing new technologies or cutting-edge research;

 • Evidence that the applicant has played an active and central role in the success of prior start-ups, such as letters from relevant government agencies, qualified investors, or established business associations with knowledge of the applicant’s prior start-up activities;